KshshVrma/New-Notes/SDE/java internals/Completable future.md

 .thencombine: this allows multiple  async tasks to finish and then we performing some operation on each of the output: it's like creating dal and rice parallely and serving them together.

+we have allof and anyof allof is required when we want to complete all the task and then proceed and anyof will complete when any of the task compelte